ice-bergtech/kr8/docs/godoc/kr8-util.md

 func WriteObjToJsonFile(filename string, path string, objStruct interface{}) (string, error)
 ```

 Write out a struct to a specified path and file.
 Marshals the given interface and generates a formatted json string.
-It will create all parent directories needed.
+All parent directories needed are created.

 <a name="PathFilterOptions"></a>
 ## type [PathFilterOptions](<https://github.com:icebergtech/kr8/blob/main/pkg/util/util.go#L27-L51>)